Observation is an important aspect of the scholarly study that uses qualitative or quantitative data collecting and analysis methods.

 Quantitative data analysis occurs after all of the data has been acquired, but qualitative data is frequently examined as the data is obtained.

-Unlike other types of data analysis, the quantitative analysis produces clear, quantifiable outcomes.
+Unlike other types of data analysis, quantitative analysis produces clear, quantifiable outcomes.
 As a result, using this data analysis approach would aid in obtaining more accurate study results.

 The data sample must be large enough for a quantitative observation to be successful.
 This gives researchers adequate data to come up with impartial conclusions.